 Step 4 Wipe all the surfaces down in your pantry with bicarb-soda and vinegar and then sort through everything you have left.
 Here is where you will need some (preferably glass) containers with air tight lids.
 I like to use consistent storage containers particularly if you have a small pantry it helps with space and creates a tidy view of your food products.
 I tend to use glass containers they don’t hold smell and are easy to clean.

-Step 5 You can purchase containers, labels some very useful blackboard stickers and chalk to write your labels in The Food Manifesto shop I suggest you purchase these things before you start.
+Step 5 You can purchase containers, labels some very useful blackboard stickers and chalk to write on your labels.
+I suggest you purchase these things before you start.
 If you have a lot of herbs and spices put them in containers that are airtight.
-The selection I have in my shop, I personally use and can highly recommend, I even have the labels and white chalk to write your own labels up.
+I personally love the tins below which have a magnetic bottom to attach straight on to the fridge.
+Great for smaller units and apartments with limited pantry storage.

 I always start with large oil cans at the bottom of the pantry, I buy the 4 litre tins of olive oil and fill a smaller glass bottle for use every day.
 The oils, cat/dog biscuits (also in big plastic tubs for easy handling and to keep mice out) I purchase in bulk where I can if its a good brand.
 Larger purchased items take up the floor or lower shelves of the pantry.